-There is a large grassy area in the centre of the square surrounded by little cafes and some contemporary sculptures.
-This was the ideal place to enjoy our first beverage in Hamburg and take in the view and the unusual arty seats.
+There is a large grassy area in the centre of the square.
+This is surrounded by little cafes and some contemporary sculptures.
+For this reason, it was the ideal place to enjoy our first beverage in Hamburg and take in the view and the unusual arty seats.

 It was then only a short walk to Chilihaus.
 This is one of Hamburg’s iconic buildings and a UNESCO World Heritage Site.

-It was built in the 1920s to resemble a ship.
-You can definitely see it in the upper floors which look like decks.
+Resembling a ship this was built in the 1920s.
+You can definitely see it on the upper floors which look like decks.